Car Essentials for Girls on the Go

 • $20-40 in cash, including a few smaller bills

-• Two lip balms – this one has SPF, and I love this one as an overnight mask or when I need extra hydration
+• Two lip balms – this one has SPF, and I love this one as a clean-beauty option that lasts all day and cures my chapped lips

 • Travel fragrance; I prefer one with a spray, but these rollers are also long-lasting.